 Reasons You Won’t Get A Conversion

 There are a lot of different reasons a visitor might not convert to a lead on your website.
-In fact, there’s more reasons they won’t convert than there are reasons they would convert.
+In fact, there are more reasons they won’t convert than there are reasons they would convert.
 That’s just the nature of conversions though because conversion rates are rarely above 50%.

 Some reasons for not converting are beyond your control but most of them are within your control.
 These are two of the biggest reasons visitors won’t convert.
 You have direct control over them both.